 OSSE AFE ensures that all eligible providers have direct and equitable access to apply for AEFLA Section 225 funding.
 OSSE AFE uses the same Notice of Funds Availability (NOFA) and Request for Application (RFA) to apprise eligible providers about the AEFLA 225, 243 and 231 grant opportunities.
 The grant competition is facilitated through OSSE's Enterprise Grants Management System (EGMS).
 Eligible providers follow the same process to create and apply for AEFLA grant funds in EGMS.
 This ensures that all applications can be screened by OSSE AFE staff for evidence of demonstrated effectiveness and forwarded to the grant readers for review using the same rubric and scoring criteria.
-Once funding determinations are made, eligible providers' application has been accepted, the eligible provider will also be able to generate a Grant Award Notification via EGMS.
+Once funding determinations are made, eligible providers receive a notification via EGMS of the status of their application.
+If the eligible provider's application has been accepted, the eligible provider will also be able to generate a Grant Award Notification via EGMS.
 See above for a description of how AEFLA grants, including funding associated with Section 225, 243, and 231 will be competed and awarded.
 Section III.b.5.B.1 also outlines how the State will comply with the requirements of Subpart C (competition, direct and equitable access, same grant process, and use of the 13 AEFLA funding considerations).